Fitus/Zaloha.sh/DOCUMENTATION.md

 <b>--pRevMode</b>      ... preserve modes (permission bits) during REV operations

 <b>--noRestore</b>     ... do not prepare scripts for the case of restore (= saves
-    processing time and disk space, see optimization remarks below).
+    processing time and disk space, see optimization note below).
 The scripts for the case of restore can still be produced ex-post by manually running the respective AWK program (700 file) on the source CSV file (505 file).

 <b>--optimCSV</b>      ... optimize space occupied by CSV metadata files by removing
-    intermediary CSV files after use (see optimization remarks below).
+    intermediary CSV files after use (see optimization note below).
     If intermediary CSV metadata files are removed, an ex-post analysis of eventual problems may be impossible.